- Course Work

 The presentation of a dissertation is the final requirement for the Ph.D.
 Candidates must be thoroughly acquainted with all University regulations governing the writing and presentation of a dissertation and should refer to the Doctoral Dissertation Manual.
 (Copies are available at the Graduate School Office or from the Graduate Coordinator.)

-Upon entering the graduate program in French, each student will be advised by the Graduate Chair for French.
+Upon entering the graduate program in French and Francophone Studies, each student will be advised by the Graduate Chair for French and Francophone Studies.
 Thereafter, the Graduate Chair will continue to review graduate student course registration and give general advice, but students are encouraged to consult other faculty members as well.
 When a general area of concentration is identified as a possible source of a dissertation topic, the appropriate professor will become, de facto, the student's principal advisor, and, normally, the dissertation supervisor.

 After each course, students will receive a "Graduate Progress Report" which will evaluate their work in the course and will also record whether they wrote their papers in French or in English.
 In addition, the faculty may meet with students individually each year to provide an assessment of overall performance with respect to grades, class participation, quality of written material, and teaching.
 Because the faculty does not wish to encourage any student who may not be able to complete the degree with distinction, students who have not shown adequate command of oral and/or written French, have failed a course, have a grade point average lower than 3.5, or have generally performed below expectations may be placed on departmental probation, asked to finish the requirements for a terminal M.A., or asked to leave the program.

 First-year students are invited to apply for competitive selection to attend Bryn Mawr College's Institut d'Études Françaises d'Avignon.
-The Avignon program, held in June and July, is a six-week course of study in which students take two graduate-level seminars.
-The Graduate Coordinator will solicit letters of interest for the Avignon program and the four exchange programs at the end of the beginning of the spring semester each year.
+The Avignon program, held in June and July, is a six-week course of study in which students take two graduate-level seminars: http://www.institutdavignon.fr

-- Up to $400 each for a limited number of students delivering papers at scholarly conferences, to be awarded competitively on a yearly basis.
-A student may receive up to three awards from the department during his/her graduate career.
-Funds may not be used for participation in graduate student conferences.
+- Up to $400 per conference for a limited number of students delivering papers at scholarly conferences, to be awarded competitively on a yearly basis.
+A student may receive up to three such awards from the department during his/her graduate career.
 Students should first apply for Graduate Student Travel Subvention through the School of Arts and Sciences (SAS), which grants a maximum of $400.
 Students are then eligible for up to $400 beyond the SAS award if their travel expenses exceed that award.

 - Financial assistance for a limited number of students undertaking short-term research abroad or summer academic programs to be awarded competitively on a yearly basis.
 Funds may not be used solely for the purposes of enhancing language proficiency.